 So which is best?

-There is no perfect solution, with each scenario presenting both advantages and disadvantages.
+You’ll see from the above that there is no perfect solution, with each scenario presenting both advantages and disadvantages.
 What’s important is that you understand what you’re trying to achieve with your property investment and the long-term implications.
 You don’t want to be changing structures around in the future as you’ll incur potential stamp duty and capital gains tax costs.
 Seek the right legal, financial and tax advice upfront.
 There are many factors to consider, and if you don’t cover them all, you could be in for an unpleasant surprise.